• About JacobBarlow.com

 Pioneers of Lehi

 The pioneers of Lehi settled in this vicinity in the fall of 1850.
 Thirteen families located at Sulphur Springs, later Snow’s Springs, forty rods east of here where a fort was begun.
-ANother group formed the Lott Settlement, to the southeast.
+Another group formed the Lott Settlement, to the southeast.
 Others located nearby.

 The following year most of the families moved to higher ground on Dry Creek, selected in July 1850 by Canute Peterson and six companions, and established Evansville, named for Bishop David Evans.
 By legislative enactment, February 5, 1852 the “City of Lehi” was incorporated.
 It included the area between Utah Lake and the north foothills.
 The name Lehi was taken from the Book of Mormon.
 This monument was erected as a part of Lehi’s Centennial Celebration.